Please find the audition requirements for your instrument area below.

 trumpet, French horn, trombone, bass trombone, euphonium, tuba

-- Applicants to the B.M. in composition should submit a portfolio consisting of two to five works (no more), at least one of which must be for two or more instruments, and at least two of which were written in the last two years
+- Applicants to the B.M. in composition should submit a portfolio consisting of two to four recent works (no more) which were written in the last two years, at least one of which must be for two or more instruments.

 All of the above pre-screen materials must be submitted online.
 Pre-screen materials sent by mail will not be accepted, and you will be asked to submit online.

 Instrumental auditions must be performed without accompaniment.
 Candidates auditioning in Boston may use Boston Conservatory harps to practice and audition during the audition weekend only.
-Applicants may also choose to bring their own harp.
-To arrange this, please contact harp faculty member and coordinator, Ina Zdorovetchi.
+Applicants may also choose to bring their own harp, although candidates who are auditioning in regional locations will be required to bring their own harp.
+To arrange this, please contact harp faculty member and coordinator Ina Zdorovetchi.